nicerobot/meta/README.md

 text-plain!
 DRAFT

 - A meta-language.
-- Compliant with StruxtML.
+- Compliant with Struxt.
 - Uses Markdown for documentation.

 The goal is to be able to transform text-plain into many actual language sources.
-Since it's StruxtML, it can be converted into XML.
+Since it's Struxt, it can be converted into XML.
 XML is "easily" transformed using XSLT.
 This provides a single source for multiple languages.
 That is, a single text-plain document can be transformed into multiple compilable or interpreted programming language sources.

 `textc` will transform the document into a some language-specific compilation unit.
 `textdoc` will transform the document into HTML documentation.